tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## UberMenu 3

-> This plugin let you create beautiful, flexible and reponsive mega menus.
-Theme includes beautiful style for this mega menu plugin, but NOT include the plugin itself.
+<div class="lead">This plugin let you create beautiful, flexible and reponsive mega menus.
+Theme includes beautiful style for this mega menu plugin, but NOT include the plugin itself.</div>

 <div class="alert alert-warning">
 	<ul class="fa-ul">